Watt-Hours to Quads Converter

 Enter the energy in watt-hours below to get the value converted to quads.

-To convert a watt-hour measurement to a quad measurement, divide the energy by the conversion ratio.
-One quad is equal to 2.9307E+14 watt-hours, so use this simple formula to convert:
+Since one quad is equal to 2.9307E+14 watt-hours, you can use this simple formula to convert:

 Watt-hours and quads are both units used to measure energy.
 Keep reading to learn more about each unit of measure.